Tim Richmond: NASCAR

 Pocono Raceway President Joseph Mattioli III convinced Richmond to make the change to stock car racing on the NASCAR circuit.
 Richmond made his first NASCAR start two months after winning the Indianapolis 500 Rookie of the Year award.
-He debuted at the Coca-Cola 500 at Pocono on July 27, 1980, finishing 12th in a D. K. Ulrich-owned Chevrolet.
-That season, he competed in five events, with two DNFs (did not finish) and three 12th-place finishes.
+He debuted at the Coca-Cola 500 at Pocono on July 27, 1980, finishing twelfth in a D. K. Ulrich-owned Chevrolet.
+That season, he competed in five events, with two DNFs (did not finish) and three twelfth place finishes.
 Overall, he finished the 1980 season 41st in points.

 Richmond raced for three teams in 1981.
 He started the season by competing in 15 events for Ulrich.
-He had his first career top 10 finish, taking tenth place at Bristol Motor Speedway, soon followed by a sixth at Talladega and a seventh-place finish at Texas World Speedway.
-After Kennie Childers hired him away from Ulrich mid-season, Richmond had top 10 finishes at Pocono and Bristol.
+He had his first career top-ten finish, taking tenth place at Bristol Motor Speedway, soon followed by a sixth at Talladega and a seventh-place finish at Texas World Speedway.
+After Kennie Childers hired him away from Ulrich mid-season, Richmond had top-ten finishes at Pocono and Bristol.
 For the final seven races of the season, he drove for Bob Rogers and had a top 10 finish at Dover International Speedway.
 Overall for the season, Richmond had six top 10 finishes to place 16th in season points.

 Richmond started 1982 without a ride before getting a one-race deal to drive for Mike Lovern's Fast Company Limited, Billie Harvey, at the Rockingham track.
 Richmond completed 112 laps of the 492-lap event to finish 31st, retiring from the race with engine problems.
 For the following event, Richmond was hired to drive J.D.
 Stacy's No. 2 car.
-In his first race for the team, Richmond earned his first career top 5 finish when he placed fifth at Darlington Raceway.
+In his first race for the team, Richmond earned his first career top-five finish when he placed fifth at Darlington Raceway.
 Returning to Pocono, he finished second, before winning his first race on the road course at Riverside, California the following week.
 Later that season, he earned his first pole position at Bristol.
 The tour returned to Riverside for the final race of the season where Richmond won his second race, sweeping both events at the track.
 Benny Parsons said that "watching Richmond go through the Esses was unbelievable".
-For the season, Richmond had twelve top 10s, two wins, and one pole to finish 26th in points.
+For the season, Richmond had twelve top-tens, two wins, and one pole to finish 26th in points.